kljensen/semiuniq/README.md

 ## Benchmark

 This is a terrible benchmark.
-I made a file with about 700k lines of shell history and compared `semiuniq` to `sort | uniq`.
+I used my shell history and compared `semiuniq` to `sort | uniq`.
 Obviously, not sorting saves a ton of time, duh.